- About Us

 Besides, if you keep paying more than you actually have to, you will pay off your loan sooner.
 Don’t forget that the lenders make money on the interest they charge you, so for them it’s good business sense to keep you paying off your loan over the full term.

-BUT … If you keep paying an extra $100 per month (using the example above) then you can shave about three years off the term of your loan and save $28,000 in interest payments.
+BUT … If you ignore the interest rate drop and keep paying an extra $100 per month (using the example above) then you can shave about three years off the term of your loan and save $28,000 in interest payments.
 So, based on these very generalised numbers it’s easy to understand that it is way, way, waaaaay better for you to whittle away that mortgage as quickly as you can.
 And to be honest, this is a golden opportunity to do just that.
 Because – and this is important – by paying more than the minimum you’re also building up ‘equity’ in the property.
 ‘Equity’ is best explained as your shareholding.
 The more principal you pay off, the more equity you have in the property, and this equity can be used down the track, for renovations, an investment property, a holiday…etc.

 Property has historically been a solid investment over the long term and, as such, it’s a type of enforced saving.

 If you haven’t already entered the property market, now is also an excellent time to buy, if you can.
 Prices have ‘cooled’ a little, and interest rates are low.
-Both of these are in favour of buyers and for first timers there are also some NSW Government incentives worth looking into.
+Both of these are in favour of buyers, and for first-timers there are also some NSW Government incentives worth looking into.

 But for anyone already benefiting from the rate cuts, the most sensible thing to do right now, is to refinance if it means you’ll be better off, or alternatively keep up your repayments as they are.
 It will make a difference in the long run.